-- Once a complaint is received by the Division, it is reviewed to determine the need for further investigation.
+- by the Division, it is received by the Division, it is reviewed to determine the need for further investigation.
 If there are grounds to proceed, the complaint is assigned to a Consumer Advocate in the CAD for investigation.

 - Guided by the Law, the

 Consumer Advocate proceeds

 to objectively gather as much

 information as possible that

 is relevant to the complaint

 and its circumstances.

 Information can be gathered

 from interview, contracts,

 warranties, the item itself,

 pictures and videos.